 Additional Things to Consider

-The payback percentages are a great instrument for new players to decide whether a game offers good value or not.
-Determining the volatility is a more complicated task but software providers tend to publish this information, as well.
-But there are additional things players should look for in a video poker variation since they can make a huge difference when it comes to the gaming experience and the expected returns.
+Payback percentages are a useful tool for new players who want to decide whether a game offers good value.
+Determining volatility is more complicated, but software providers often publish this information as well.
+There are, however, additional elements players should examine in a video poker variation, because they can greatly influence both the gaming experience and the expected returns.

 Wild Card Games

-Playing a regular video poker game such as Jacks or Better or Tens or Better may be rewarding and a wiser alternative to many other games.
-But such simple variations of video poker are not particularly exciting as the higher-paying hands are rarely hit.
-This is why many gamblers prefer video poker versions with a wild card – these cards function as substitutes and make forming winning hands much easier.
+Playing a standard video poker game such as Jacks or Better or Tens or Better can be rewarding and is often a smarter choice than many other casino games.
+However, these simple variations are not particularly thrilling because the higher-paying hands rarely appear.
+For this reason, many gamblers prefer video poker versions with a wild card, as these cards act as substitutes and make forming winning hands much easier.

-As soon as players receive the wild card, it can substitute for any other card in the deck.
-It will automatically turn into the card that improves the hand the most.
-The two most popular video poker games that feature wilds are Deuces Wild where all 4 Twos (or Deuces) are wild and Joker Poker, which has a Joker as the 53-rd card in the deck.
-Players will notice that new hands can be formed in these games, including a Five of a Kind, as well as a Natural Royal Flush (a Royal Flush without a wild card).
+When a player receives a wild card, it can replace any other card in the deck, automatically becoming the card that most improves the hand.
+The two most popular video poker games that feature wilds are Deuces Wild, where all four Twos (or Deuces) are wild, and Joker Poker, which includes a Joker as the 53rd card in the deck.
+Because of the wilds, new hands can be formed in these games, including Five of a Kind and a Natural Royal Flush (a Royal Flush without a wild card).

 Low vs High Denomination Games

-Video poker players should always take their bankroll into consideration and based on how much money they have for gambling, they should decide whether they can afford a high-denomination game or they should go for smaller stakes.
-This is an incredibly important part of every money management plan and this decision will have a huge impact on the result of each game session.
+Video poker players should always consider their bankroll.
+Depending on how much money they have available, they must decide whether they can afford a high-denomination game or should stick to smaller stakes.
+This decision is a crucial part of any money-management plan and will heavily influence the outcome of each session.

-Let’s assume we have a session bankroll of $100 and we want to play the max 5 coins.
-The minimum coin denomination in the game we have chosen, however, is $1.00.
-This means that each round will cost us at least $5.00, which we obviously cannot afford unless we plan on playing only 20 rounds or so.
-A much better alternative is a game where we can choose a smaller coin size – $0.10, for instance, which will give us a minimum of 200 rounds to bet on.
+Assume a session bankroll of $100 and a desire to play the maximum 5 coins.
+If the minimum coin denomination in the chosen game is $1.00, each round will cost at least $5.00, which is not affordable unless you plan to play only about 20 rounds.
+A much better option is a game that allows a smaller coin size, $0.10 for instance, giving you a minimum of 200 rounds.

 Games with Bonus Payouts

-There are many versions of the classic video poker game, which offer higher payouts for certain hands.
-Usually, these are Four of a Kind hands and players can easily identify such games by their name – it typically involves the word “bonus”.
-Depending on the particular game, the bonus payouts may be given for four Aces, four Fives, or four Sixes, etc.
+Many versions of classic video poker offer higher payouts for specific hands, usually Four of a Kind.
+Players can often identify these games by their names, which typically include the word “bonus.”
+Depending on the variation, the bonus payouts may be awarded for four Aces, four Fives, four Sixes, and so on.

-To make up for the higher payouts and make the game more balanced, however, developers typically set up lower payouts for the Full House and Flush hands – players sometimes receive lower payouts for Straights, as well.
-Casino patrons should review each video poker variation very carefully since such bonus paytables may be very confusing and deceptive.
-Along with the payouts, they should consider the RTP percentages, as well.
-Moreover, they should understand that much like the wild cards, the bonus payouts increase the volatility of a game.
+To compensate for the higher payouts and keep the game balanced, developers usually lower the payouts for a Full House and a Flush, and sometimes even for a Straight.
+Casino patrons should review each video poker variation carefully, because such bonus paytables can be confusing and deceptive.
+Along with the payouts, they should also consider the RTP percentages.
+Additionally, they must understand that, much like wild cards, bonus payouts increase a game’s volatility.

 Multi-Hand Video Poker

-There is another group of interesting video poker variations known as multi-hand or multi-play games.
-They allow players to bet on more than 1 hand simultaneously.
-The vast majority of low and moderate-volatility video poker games are available in a multi-hand version.
-Players can choose from 3, 5, 10, 25, 50 or even 100 hands.
-The strategy used for these variations is the same as for their single-hand counterpart.
+Another group of engaging video poker variations is known as multi-hand or multi-play games.
+These titles allow players to bet on more than one hand simultaneously.
+Most low- and medium-volatility video poker games are available in a multi-hand version.
+Players can usually choose 3, 5, 10, 25, 50, or even 100 hands, and the strategy is the same as for their single-hand counterparts.

-While these games seem very exciting, they are much more expensive than regular video poker.
-Let’s assume we play with 5 coins of $0.10 each – this will be $0.50 per hand.
-If we open a 10-hand game, we will need to bet $5 per round; on a 25-hand game, we will bet $12.50 per round; and on a 50-hand game, each round will cost $25.
-As you can see, multi-hand video poker can easily eat up players’ entire bankroll.
+Although these games are exciting, they are far more expensive than regular video poker.
+Suppose you play with 5 coins of $0.10 each, for a total of $0.50 per hand.
+If you open a 10-hand game, you will need to bet $5 per round; on a 25-hand game, $12.50 per round; and on a 50-hand game, $25 per round.
+As you can see, multi-hand video poker can quickly drain a bankroll.

-So, before opening such a game, they need to determine whether they can afford it or not.
-A good alternative is to play multi-hand video poker for $0.05 or $0.10 per round – 5 coins of $0.01 or $0.02 each.
+Before opening such a game, determine whether you can afford it.
+A workable alternative is to play multi-hand video poker for $0.05 or $0.10 per round by wagering 5 coins of $0.01 or $0.02 each.

 Is Progressive Video Poker Worth Playing?

-Progressive jackpots are usually associated with the lotteries – there, the top prize increases constantly, reaching millions of dollars within days.
-In a casino environment, the games we all know have attractive progressive jackpots are the slots.
-But there are also progressive video poker versions and they can be found usually online where the variety of games is huge.
-But often, these variations of video poker have really small jackpots, while the cost of playing may be much higher than we anticipated.
+Progressive jackpots are usually associated with lotteries, where the top prize increases constantly, reaching millions of dollars within days.
+In a casino setting, slots are the games most commonly linked to attractive progressive jackpots.
+Progressive video poker versions also exist and are typically found online, where game variety is vast.
+However, these video poker variations often feature relatively small jackpots, while the cost of play can be higher than expected.
 So, is progressive video poker worth playing?

 Progressive Jackpots

-The progressive jackpot does not have a fixed amount but rises until it is hit by some lucky player.
-Typically, such jackpots start from some predetermined amount and a small percentage of each bet contributes to the jackpot pool.
-The progressive jackpot is paid after hitting a Royal Flush (a natural Royal Flush rather than a hand that includes a wild card) while playing with 5 coins.
+A progressive jackpot does not have a fixed amount; instead, it grows until a lucky player hits it.
+Typically, the jackpot starts at a predetermined value, and a small percentage of each bet contributes to the pool.
+In video poker, the progressive jackpot is awarded for hitting a Royal Flush (a natural Royal Flush that does not include a wild card) while betting 5 coins.

-Of course, since one game is available in many online casinos and is played by even more players simultaneously, its jackpot rises constantly.
-At least in theory.
-In reality, very few progressive video poker variations are popular among casino players.
-As a result, their jackpots increase at a slower pace and never reach the levels we have seen in slot games.
+Because a single game can be offered in many online casinos and played by numerous people at once, its jackpot should, in theory, grow constantly.
+In practice, very few progressive video poker variations are truly popular, so their jackpots rise more slowly and rarely reach the heights seen in slot games.

 High Cost

-Progressive video poker games are usually highly volatile, low-pay variations with low RTPs of around 97% or even less.
-That’s why they are generally a bad bet and are often avoided by players.
-Playing such games is not a rewarding experience but moreover, hitting the progressive jackpot is quite hard.
-So, players usually invest huge amounts of money into the game before they get the jackpot – if they do, at all.
+Progressive video poker games are usually highly volatile, low-pay variations with RTPs of around 97% or even less.
+For this reason, they are generally a poor bet and are often avoided by players.
+The experience is rarely rewarding, and hitting the progressive jackpot is extremely difficult.
+As a result, players often invest large sums before they win the jackpot, if they win it at all.

 Break-Even Point for Video Poker Jackpot

-As we have just explained, progressive video poker variations are costly and pay poorly for regular winning hands.
-Once the jackpot reaches a certain point, the game becomes profitable with a negative house edge.
-This is the so-called break-even point and it is different for each game, depending on its particular rules, odds, and payouts.
-Many players would wait for the game to reach its break-even point to start playing.
-Of course, this does not guarantee them winning the progressive jackpot – the size of the jackpot simply changes the mathematics of the game, not the odds.
+Progressive video poker variations are costly and pay poorly for regular winning hands.
+Once the jackpot reaches a certain size, the game can become profitable and even offer a negative house edge.
+This is the so-called break-even point, and it differs for each game based on its rules, odds, and payouts.
+Many players wait until a game reaches its break-even point before they start playing.
+Of course, this does not guarantee they will win the progressive jackpot, because the jackpot size alters the game’s mathematics, not the odds.